Qarj/WebImblaze/MANUAL.md

 Allows you to run a OS level command using the backtick operator in Perl.

+Cannot be used in conjunction with `selenium` or `url` in a single test step.

 ```
 shell:                  cat test_data_file.txt
 shell1:                 ls -asl